Month: December 2018

 CIOs in the Middle

-Since INAP serves mid-market enterprises very well, I was drawn to a session that was titled “How to Optimize IT Infrastructure for Midsize Enterprise Requirements.”
+Since HorizonIQ serves mid-market enterprises very well, I was drawn to a session that was titled “How to Optimize IT Infrastructure for Midsize Enterprise Requirements.”
 The speaker unpacked a view of what CIOs in the mid-market face, given their size and all the advantages and disadvantages that come with that.

 This quote stood out among the rest: “Midsize enterprises should not just be thought of as a smaller version of large enterprises.”
-At first you tilt your head and wonder what that actually means, since logic would say that they are.
+At first, you tilt your head and wonder what that actually means, since logic would say that they are.
 But the point was that midsize enterprises operate quite differently, both favorably and unfavorably, depending on the project or decision to be made.

 That being said, there is at least one commonality among CIOs regardless of organization size: They want—and need—a bigger seat at the table and should be seen as core to digital transformation and innovation.